Queen of Rhodesia: History

-In response, the British Parliament passed the Southern Rhodesia Act 1965 which de jure affirmed British control of the colony and granted Queen Elizabeth II the power to act in the colony.
-She then issued an order in council to suspend the constitution and sacked the Rhodesian Front government.
-These were ignored in Rhodesia and Prime Minister Ian Smith claimed it was the act of the British government and not of the Queen.
+The British Parliament passed the Southern Rhodesia Act 1965, which de jure affirmed British control of the colony and granted Elizabeth II the power to act in the colony.
+Soon after granting Royal Assent to the bill, Elizabeth issued an order-in-council suspending the Rhodesian constitution and reaffirming the dismissal of the government.
+These were ignored in Rhodesia; Smith claimed it was an act of the British government and not of the Queen.
 The Rhodesian theory believed in the divisibility of the Crown to show their political autonomy.
-The Rhodesians also ceased to recognise the governor of Southern Rhodesia, Sir Humphrey Gibbs, as the representative of the Queen and asked him to move out of Government House, Salisbury (which Gibbs refused to do).
-Smith then asked Queen Elizabeth II to appoint a governor-general of Rhodesia to act on her behalf, but she refused as she did not recognise the title and treated the request as if it had come from an ordinary citizen as Smith was no longer recognised as prime minister.
-Elizabeth issued a response via Gibbs that said: "Her Majesty is not able to entertain purported advice of this kind and has therefore been pleased to direct that no action should be taken upon it".
+The Rhodesians also ceased to recognise Gibbs as the representative of the Queen and asked him to move out of Government House, Salisbury; Gibbs refused.
+Smith then asked Queen Elizabeth II to appoint a governor-general to act on her behalf in Rhodesia.
+He recommended his deputy, Clifford Dupont, for the new viceregal position.
+Elizabeth did not recognise the title and turned down Smith's request out of hand; she issued a response via Gibbs that said: "Her Majesty is not able to entertain purported advice of this kind and has therefore been pleased to direct that no action should be taken upon it".
+While Smith saw the letter as an assertion of his claimed prerogatives as Her Majesty's Rhodesian prime minister, Elizabeth treated Smith's request as if it had come from an ordinary citizen, since she and her government no longer recognised Smith as prime minister.
+Under the provisions of the Southern Rhodesia Act and with the near-unanimous support of the international community, the British government asserted that Gibbs was the Queen's sole legitimate representative in (Southern) Rhodesia, and hence the only lawful authority in the area.

-Accordingly Smith appointed Clifford Dupont as Officer Administering the Government in place of any royal appointment.
-It was initially suggested by Rhodesian officials that, due to his Stuart ancestry, they would appoint the Duke of Montrose as regent until Queen Elizabeth II recognised the title.
+Accordingly Smith appointed Dupont as Officer Administering the Government in place of any royal appointment.
+It was initially suggested by Rhodesian officials that, due to his Stuart ancestry, they would appoint the Duke of Montrose as regent until Elizabeth accepted the Rhodesian crown.
 The suggestion was rejected as a violation of the Regency Act 1953.
-On the British side, the diplomat Michael Palliser suggested that Queen Elizabeth II appoint her husband Prince Philip as governor-general and have him arrive with a detachment of Coldstream Guards to legally sack Smith and the Rhodesian Front.
-However the plan was not feasible due to bringing the royal family into politics and the risk that Philip would have been in.
+On the British side, the diplomat Michael Palliser suggested that Elizabeth appoint her husband Prince Philip as governor-general and have him arrive with a detachment of Coldstream Guards to legally sack Smith and the Rhodesian Front.
+However the plan was not feasible due to bringing the royal family into politics, as well as the risk to Philip's safety.